brakmic/BackbonePlayground/README.md

 This app is a testing environment for Backbone-based WebApps.
 It reuses some modules from the AmpersandJS framework (getconfig, moonboots, templatizer etc.)
+There's also a complete MarionetteJS framework included (as a separate JS + Marionette.Wreqr and Marionette.Babysitter packages).

 To run the Playground use the appropriate run-scripts.